open-ephys/onix-docs/source/Hardware Guide/Setup/index.rst

 - Lighthouses
 - Adapters and EIBs

-2) Connections
+Cables and Connections
 ############################################

-Cables & connections:

 .. image:: ../../_static/images/connections/connections.png
   :align: center

-Commutator
+Commutator link
 ************************

-* USB (computer) to micro-USB (commutator) cable, to power the commutator.
+* Computer (USB) to commutator (micro-USB) cable, to power the commutator & provide it with 3D tracking data.

-Digital and analog I/O
+Digital and Analog I/O
 ************************

-* `High speed digital cable <https://multimedia.3m.com/mws/media/585365O/3mtm-shrunk-delta-ribbon-sdr-cable-assembly-ts2287.pdf?`_ to connect Host and Breakout Board
+* :ref:`High speed digital cable <https://multimedia.3m.com/mws/media/585365O/3mtm-shrunk-delta-ribbon-sdr-cable-assembly-ts2287.pdf`_ to connect Host and Breakout Board.

-Headstages
+Headstage Link
 ************************

-- MMCX (Host) to MMCX (Breakout Board) - one cable for each headstage or clock in/output.
-- SMA (Breakout Board) to SMA (Commutator)
+The headstage link can be formed directly with the host PCIe board, or via a commutator and/or breakout board.

+Connectors used for headstage link:

-- Tether: SMA (Commutator) to Hirose X.FL-PR-SMT1-2(80) X.FL coaxial socket (Headstage).
+* 64-channel headstage, npix headstage and miniscope: Hirose X.FL-PR-SMT1-2(80) X.FL coaxial socket connector.
-:ref: 'Making Coaxial Tethers'
+* PCIe host board: MMCX connectors
+* Breakout board: MMCX connectors (to link to PCIe host) & SMA connectors (to link to commutator or headstage).
+* Commutator: SMA connectors to link to both breakout board and headstage.

+Example configurations and required cables:

-If not using the Breakout Board, you can directly connect a headstage to the Host with a tether and an SMA to MMCX adapter.
+- Directly from headstage (*Hirose X.FL-PR-SMT1-2(80) X.FL coaxial socket*) to PCIe host board (*MMCX*), using a coaxial tether (:ref:'Making Coaxial Tethers') and an SMA to MMCX adapter.

+- From headstage (*Hirose X.FL-PR-SMT1-2(80) X.FL coaxial socket*) to breakout board (*SMA*), then from breakout board (*MMCX*) to PCIe host board (*MMCX*).

+- From headstage (*Hirose X.FL-PR-SMT1-2(80) X.FL coaxial socket*) to commutator (*SMA*), from commutator (*SMA*) to breakout board (*SMA*), then from breakout board (*MMCX*) to PCIe host board (*MMCX*).

+- From headstage (*Hirose X.FL-PR-SMT1-2(80) X.FL coaxial socket*) to commutator (*SMA*), from commutator (*SMA*) to PCIe host board (*MMCX*).

+- Tether: SMA (Commutator) to Hirose X.FL-PR-SMT1-2(80) X.FL coaxial socket (Headstage). :ref: 'Making Coaxial Tethers'

 Lighthouses
 ************************

-- Audio (Lighthouse A) to Audio (Lighthouse B) - to synchronise lighthouses (only necessary for V1)
+- Audio (Lighthouse A) to Audio (Lighthouse B) - to synchronise lighthouses (only necessary for V1 Basestations)
-- Power cables for lighthouses (x2)
+- Power cables for lighthouses (x2, provided with lighthouses)

-3) Installing and Testing
+Installing and Testing
 ############################################

 - Install the PCIe board in the PC (ref to guide here)